 A trial attorney is the lawyer you appoint to handle your civil or criminal case at the trial level.
 They manage the initial investigation of the case and other pretrial issues, like interrogatories, production requests, and depositions.
 The trial attorney might also try to negotiate with the other party and reach an out-of-court settlement.

 If the settlement doesn’t happen, the trial lawyer presents your case in the trial court.
-During the trial, the lawyer presents an opening statement, cross-examines witnesses, submits the relevant evidence, and finally presents closing arguments to the judge and jury.
+During the trial, the Florida lawyers present an opening statement, cross-examines witnesses, submits the relevant evidence, and finally presents closing arguments to the judge and jury.
 The trial attorney’s work is done once the judge orders the jury’s decision.